MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

   * Variance inform us about the quality of the measurements.
 It measures how far a set of (random) numbers are spread out from their mean
   * The higher the variance, the harder it is to say with certainty that two measurements are different
-  * Standard Deviation (SD): is a measure that quantify the amount of variation or dispersion of a set of data values
+  * Standard Deviation (SD): is a measure that quantifies the amount of variation or dispersion of a set of data values

   * R functions for variance and standard deviation are: **var()** and **sd()**.